Wallapper-3.jpg

 • Small size.
 Compare to say iPad, the typical camera field monitor is only 6-7'‘.

-• You can’t carry it around.
+• You can’t carry it around to adjust decoration (as with CamRanger).
 Wire dependant.

 • Best suited to video monitoring and use.
 Almost useless at photography solutions.
 There is no clean output for photos (as for video).
 There is no using both back screen and field monitor together (only one or another).
 So there is no way to use touch screen in the back monitor.
 Very cumbersome solution for previewing.